hugo-sebastiao/hugo-sebastiao.github.io/mds/optical_tweezers.md

 The software automatically connected to the devices that compose the optical tweezers setup, including motors, cameras, syringe pumps, and other hardware components.

-Communication and control were implemented using the available **device APIs and hardware libraries**, allowing the system to coordinate all components programmatically from the main software interface.
+Communication and control were implemented through the available **device APIs and hardware libraries**, allowing the system to coordinate all components programmatically from the main software interface.

 A **socket-based server architecture** was used to initialize, connect, and manage the devices within a unified control environment.